Ruizheee/Python-Project/README.md

 It will perform a google search based on each CVE number in the file and will create a CSV file with details such as CVE Number, Author, Title, Date Published and a link to the webpage to find out more details

+Also, it will tell you which vulnerability is the most popular based on the number of google search results for each CVE number

 ## Requirements
 Tested and working with Python 3.9